 In MOA 3, the academic administrators develop a set of expectations for which campuses will offer which courses.
 Some courses may be taught by every campus; some may be taught by only one campus.
 This is decided in MOA 3.
 In every case, however, IU campuses must follow IU policies for hiring qualified faculty members to teach in the program.
 In programs with specific requirements related to licensure or accreditation, MOA 3 may specify the kinds of credentials that are needed to meet those requirements.
 Otherwise, the expectation is that course instructors will meet Higher Learning Commission standards for qualified faculty.

-- What type of support when designing an online course?
+- What type of support can I receive when designing an online course?

 After the MOA 2 committee has agreed on learning outcomes and curriculum, faculty who will be teaching in the program will work with eLearning Design and Services to design the online courses. eDS instructional designers and developers provide assistance and expertise that let faculty create high-quality, highly-interactive courses to meet the learning goals that faculty have for students.
 For more information, visit Teaching Online at IU.